sgmesservey/cepa/README.md

 // returns the value of the POST variable named by key, or undefined if it does not exist. cgi.getPost(key);

+// return the value of the cookie named by key, or undefined if it does not exist cgi.getCookie(key);

 /*
  * call fn for every value of key that exists in the POST variable named by key
  * useful for POSTed form elements, for example checkboxes